s-fifteen-instruments/qcrypto/docs/source/usage.rst

 costream.c: Main coincidence identification / sifting code / clock tracking

+  This is the main code that compares the basis information from the T2 files with the T1 files and identifies the coincidences, and compare the basis depending on the mode of operation.
+For matching basis, the result (raw key) is stored in a T3 file and the basis match identification is saved in a T4 file which will be sent back to the low count side.

+  This code also does clock tracking and offsets small drifts in the time difference between both sides.

 splicer.c: carries out the final sifting stage on the low count rate side

+  With the basis match T4 input file and the T3 input file, this code sifts out result for the local and saves it to another T3 file.

 crgui_ec: TCL/Tk GUI to tie all the codes together.

+	This GUI generates the local pipes, files and directories and calls all the programs in the correct sequence in order to start the QKD engine.
+It also sends the appropriate messages to negotiate if the party will be the low or high	count side.

 localparams: A complementary file for the gui